Editorial

 I wonder whether the same chair could be made from four pieces of timber, achieving a similar silhouette and function, yet expressing more of the designer’s intent than its industrialised counterpart?
 Does part of my previously stated confusion lie in the very terms “industrial” and “design” ?
 Do we really want to live in an industrial world?
 And do we truly understand what a designer does?

 These thoughts led me to explore whether I could reduce form to just two elements and still find it pleasing.
-The results may seem insignificant or even simplistic, but they do not attempt to sell a dream of something you could have.
+The results may seem insignificant and simplistic, but they do not attempt to sell a dream of something you could have.
 Instead, they exist to create feeling and shadow, and to remind us of the beauty of natural materials, something I consider to be sculpture.